Standing wheelchair

 A standing wheelchair (also known as a standing chair, a wheeled stander or a stander) is assistive technology, similar to a standing frame, that allows a wheelchair user to raise the chair from a seated to a standing position.
 The standing wheelchair supports the person in a standing position and enables interaction with people and objects at eye level.

-Types and function
+Design and function

-Standing wheelchairs can be either manually operated, have power-operated wheels but manual lifting mechanisms or be fully powered with, for example, hydraulic lifting mechanisms.
-They are used both to achieve regular mobility and to stand the person up using hydraulics or other power sources.
-Some standing wheelchairs may be driven from the standing position, however there is some medical concern of an increased risk of long bone fractures while driving due to the legs being under a heavy load.
+While they all hold the same basic function, there is much variety within standing wheelchairs.
+As assistive devices, standing wheelchairs are primarily designed according to their user's needs.
+The lifting mechanisms incorporated can be either manually operated or powered with hydraulic devices that range in strength.
+Wheels can also be power-operated or manual.
+Steel alloys are often used in production to strike a balance of durability, strength, flexibility and lightness, however there are heavier and lighter metals available.
+Specific models are built to be used regularly while others only assist in specific tasks.
+Some standing wheelchairs may even be driven from the standing position, however there is medical concern of an increased risk of bone fractures while driving due to the legs being under a heavy load.

 Diagnosis and users

 Standing wheelchairs are used by people with mild to severe disabilities including: spinal cord injury, traumatic brain injury, cerebral palsy, spina bifida, muscular dystrophy, multiple sclerosis, stroke, rett syndrome, post-polio syndrome and more.

 Standing chairs are used by people with both paraplegia and quadriplegia, since a variety of standing options are available to accommodate for mild-to-severe disabilities.